rjfrancis23/masters-tracker/README.md

 # masters-tracker
-Tracking the Masters golf tournament ⛳️
+Tracking the annual Masters Tournament ⛳️

 ## Instructions for set-up: